On the distribution of Born transmission eigenvalues in the complex plane: Introduction

 \n where

 \n Here $k$ denotes the wave number, $d=2$ or $d=3$ is the dimension and $k_\epsilon > 0$ represents the so-called resonant frequency of the Drude-Lorentz term.
 The interior transmission eigenvalue problem corresponding to this cloaking scheme is nonlinear and its complete analysis is an open problem: the existing approaches do not apply \cite{CCH22}.
 It turns out \cite{CHV23} that there are no real transmission eigenvalues, consequently perfect cloaking/non-scattering is impossible at any $k>0$.
 However, one can achieve approximate cloaking: under certain growth assumption on $k_\epsilon$, the scattered field of the cloak and its far field pattern can be made uniformly small (of order $\epsilon$ in 3d and $1/|\ln \epsilon|$ in 2d) on any finite band of wave numbers and any incident field, provided $\epsilon$ is sufficiently small.
+Consistent with this growth assumption we will suppose that

-Interestingly, transmission eigenvalues exhibit non-discreteness: supported with numerical evidence, we conjectured that sequences of complex transmission eigenvalues accumulate at two finite points in the complex plane, namely the poles of the Drude-Lorentz term $\sigma_\epsilon(k)$.
+\n Interestingly, transmission eigenvalues exhibit non-discreteness: supported with numerical evidence, we conjectured that sequences of complex transmission eigenvalues accumulate at two finite points in the complex plane, namely the poles of the Drude-Lorentz term $\sigma_\epsilon(k)$.

+With the motivation to have a better insight into the structure of this nonlinear transmission eigenvalue problem, in this paper we study a related Born transmission eigenvalue (BTE) problem.
+To be more precise, we note that for any fixed $k$ one can expand